AkkshathKL/MC-1.21.1-Fabric-Java-Client/README.md

 > If you are new to Minecraft modpacks, please watch a tutorial on installing Fabric modpacks before creating an issue.
 Most installation problems are caused by incorrect setup.
 Watch some youtube video's for modpack installation.
 >
->**TLauncher is safe to install**, most antiviruses flag it as a PUP because it has an optional browser installer in it.
+>**TLauncher is safe to install**, most antiviruses flag it as a PUP because it has an optional browser installer (Oper GX) in it.
 See it yourself.
 >All versions have been tested for malware, it is safe to download.
 Malware Test Results: